GrzegorzFryger/KindergartenSystem/.database/README.md

 * run `insert_1_0.sql` script
 This script will insert some test data.

+## 2.4 Scheduler
+* run `insert_quartz_1_0.sql` script
+This script will initialize all objects, which are required by scheduler in order to work properly

 # 3. Uninstall procedure
 All uninstall scripts are placed in `uninstall` directory.
 ## 3.1 Schema